dng24/intl-iot/destination/README.md

 `-o OUT_CSV` - The path to the output CSV file.
 If it exists, results will be appended, else, it will be created.
 Default is `results.csv`.

 `-n NUM_PROC` - The number of processes to use to analyze the pcap files.
+Must be a positive integer.
 Default is `1`.

 `-h` - Print the usage statement and exit.